zaher-abbas/recipe_app/README.md

 - Add images and rich descriptions to recipes
 - Comment on recipes and view discussions
 - Personal dashboard and profile management
-- Search and browse recipes
+- Search and browse recipes 🔍
-- Add recipes to your favorites.
+- Add recipes to your favorites ⭐
 - Uses MySQL (PDO) and MongoDB drivers
 - Simple, modular MVC-like structure (Controllers, Models, Views)